-Total liabilities decreased by \$1,320,980 or 5.91%.
-The decrease was primarily due to the change in actuarial assumptions impacting the net pension and OPEB liabilities.
+Total liabilities decreased by \$23,282 or -.11%.
+The lack of change from the PY was primarily due to the renewal of the bond anticipation note payable for another year.

 Results of Operations

 Operating Revenues: Revenues from operations fall into three general categories: administrative fees, grants, and other.
 Operating revenues increased as a result of the increase in grants revenue.